 2. A Sample Chamber

 Spectrophotometers operate on the principles of absorbance spectroscopy, a technique grounded in the Beer-Lambert Law.
-This law relates the amount of light absorbed by a sample to the properties of that sample and the path length of the light.
+This law relates the amount of light absorbed by a sample to the absorbing properties of that sample and the path length of the light.
 Specifically, absorbance (A) is given by:

 Beer lambert law: Absorbance of light through a solution is equal to the product of the molar absorptivity, the sample concentration and the light path length.